 Risk appetite is a top down articulation of the quantum of risk that the Board of the Bank is prepared to accept in relation to the Bank's business strategy.
-This Risk Appetite is articulated by the Bank in the Risk Appetite Statement, and the Liquidity Risk Appetite and Funding Risk Appetite Statement, both of which are reviewed and approved annually by the Board.
+This Risk Appetite is articulated by the Bank in an overarching Risk Appetite Statement, and the Liquidity Risk Appetite and Funding Risk Appetite Statement and Credit Risk Appetite Statement, all of which are reviewed and approved annually by the Board.
 The Bank's Risk Appetite forms one of the central tenets of the Bank's strategic plans.